stanfordnlp/cocoa/index.md

 We build **Co**llaborative **Co**mmunicating **A**gents (CoCoA) that
 collaborate with humans through natural language communication.
 In a *symmetric collaborative dialogue* setting, two agents, each with private knowledge, must communicate to achieve a common goal.

+## Setting and Framework

+In the symmetric collaborative dialogue setting, each dialogue is centered around a **scenario**, which provides private knowledge to each agent and optional shared knowledge available to both agents.
+Two agents communicate using dialogue to achieve a common goal and complete a **task** based on the information in the scenario.

+Our CoCoA framework provides tools to:

+1. Create scenarios for new task types in this setting
+2. Use Mechanical Turk to collect human-human dialogues centered around generated scenarios
+3. Train bots that can participate in dialogues with humans, using the collected data
+4. Deploy the trained bots and test their effectiveness against humans on Mechanical Turk (including by collecting reviews from Turkers)

-### Environment
+### MutualFriends Task
-We set up a **MutualFriends** task.
+We used the CoCoA framework to create a **MutualFriends** task.
-In this task, two agents, A and B, each has a private knowledge base (KB).
+In each **scenario** in this task, two agents, A and B, each have a private knowledge base (KB).
 A KB contains a list of items (friends) with a value for each attribute (e.g., name, school, major, etc.).
 Here is an example dialogue (given KB of agent A):